EnergizeStatistics/capstone-csca5028/README.md

 ## Usage

-The app presents as a single page web application.
+From the end user's perspective, the app presents as a single page web application.
 The user can enter a time period and request a statistical analysis of the data pertaining to that time period.
 The results are presented to the user when the report is ready.

 ## Design documentation